1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 .

 Ferdinando Carulli (1770-1841) was an Italian guitarist-composer and author of the popular Méthode complète pour guitare ou lyre, opus 27 (1810).
 A prolific writer, Carulli composed over four hundred guitar works, including solos, duets, chamber pieces and concertos.
-Today we explore a solo from his Opus 241.
+Today you'll explore a solo from his Opus 241.

 Ferdinando Carulli (1770-1841) | Carulli's portrait from this Guitar Method Opus 241, and the source of today's solo. | Wikipedia Commons